 Companies are virtual entities that embody the sum of their objectives, cultures, hopes, talents and histories.
-One of the most complex parts in their scaling process is to preserve this uniqueness, that makes them both talented and attractive.
+One of the most complex parts of their scaling process is to preserve this uniqueness that makes them both talented and attractive.

 So many large corporations lost their souls and are frantically trying to compensate by acquiring smaller companies.
 This new blood is injected to rejuvenate the ghost, but like botox, it just has a temporary effect for a long-term cost.

 Do we use our product?
 Not just at work, but at home as well?
 Of course we do!

 Yes, we are specialists, former red team pentesters, DevOps, SecOps, DevSecOps, Admins.
 That is precisely why we should make a product not for ourselves only, but for everyone.
 You should be able to secure yourselves in 2 minutes, without deep security knowledge.
 And if you are a rockstar working for a big hosting company, you should be able to tweak, adjust and use more complex features.
 One size fits all.

 A community is a big thing to start, to care for, a great responsibility.
 But it also gives you strength, a sense of purpose.
 If you are facing an issue, personal or professional, we are here for you.
 So is the community.
 So be there for them, for us, for yourselves.

 We have one mission and one only.
 We don’t intend any time soon to provide side services, integration, compliance, training, or whatever else.
 We are an open-source security software editor.
 Being good at it means there is close to no space for any other mission.

 We love, we train.
 CrowdSec is a company founded by people with more than 50 combined years of entrepreneurship experience.
 We want to share it, make you the next generation of entrepreneurs.
 You get access to everything.
 Every single material or piece of content you qualify as beneficial for growth.